tundish/blathnaid/blathnaid/dlg/tale.rst

 Boon
 ----

+[NARRATOR]_

     Now this trivet was very special; only a few Blacksmiths know how to make such a thing.
     Because whatever you brewed upon it, however little tea you had; in fact, no matter if you were only boiling hay, that brew would nourish and cheer you throughout, and you would not feel the lack of a meal.

 Camping
 -------